jagregory/cognito-local/README.md

 | VerifySoftwareToken              | ❌                   |
 | VerifyUserAttribute              | ✅                   |

-> ¹ does not support pagination or query filters, all results and attributes will be returned in the first request.
+> ¹ does not support pagination or attribute filters, all results and attributes will be returned in the first request.
 >
 > ² "requires developer credentials" is not enforced